Level up your gaming experience with vivo Y20s [G] - BusinessWorld

 Developed with the gamers in mind, the vivo Y20s [G] can thus provide an efficient virtual involvement in the game.
 Its distinctive features allow the users to constantly sense the thrill from the start of the game, during the challenges, until the finish line.

-To have that optimum gaming experience, along with the free TWS earphones, pre-order vivo Y20s [G] from April 10-15, 2021 in vivo stores and kiosks nationwide.
+To have that optimum gaming experience, along with the free TWS earphones, avail of the vivo Y20s [G] in vivo stores and kiosks nationwide now.

 For more details about the vivo Y20s [G], visit www.vivo.com/ph or follow vivo Philippines on Facebook, Twitter, and Instagram.